NIAENGD/AI_Agent/README.md

 python app/main.py
 ```

+The web UI binds to `0.0.0.0:6000` so you can open it locally or from another machine on the network.
+Navigate to `http://<host>:6000/` to use it.

 ### Workflow
-1. Click **Start** and pick a window from the list.
+1. Click **Refresh** to list open windows, then pick one.
-2. Click **Take** to capture that window.
-The preview updates on the right.
+2. Click **Capture** to grab that window.
+The preview updates in the browser.
-3. Click **Process** to run local OCR.
-Results appear in a dialog (full text in the Details section).
+3. Drag on the preview to set a crop (or skip to use the full image).
+4. Click **Run OCR** to process locally with Tesseract.
+Results show in the OCR output panel.
-4. Use **Settings** to set the `tesseract.exe` path if it is not on `PATH`.
+5. Use **Save settings** to provide the `tesseract.exe` path if it is not on `PATH`.

 ## Notes
-- On startup the app now performs a dependency check (wxPython, pygetwindow, pyautogui, Pillow, pytesseract, pywin32) and shows a single actionable message if anything is missing—run `pip install -r requirements.txt` to resolve them.
+- On startup the app tries to install missing dependencies automatically using `requirements.txt`.
 - Screen capture first uses Win32's `PrintWindow` via `pywin32` for compatibility with hardware-accelerated windows.
 If that fails, it falls back to `pyautogui` and requires the window to be visible and not minimized.
 - OCR accuracy depends on your Tesseract installation and language packs.